damianhakert/damianhakert.github.io/source/_posts/2014-10-22-gitlab-7-4-released.markdown

 ## Task lists.

 You can define task list directly at the issue page by using special syntax `- [ ] title`.
+Check the [markdown tasks documentation](http://doc.gitlab.com/ce/markdown/markdown.html#task-lists) for details.
+When description has markdown tasks, issue will list progress on the issues index for [quick overview](/images/7_4/quick_task_overview.png).
 This feature makes the GitLab issue tracker more flexible.

 [![screenshot](/images/7_4/task-list.png)](/images/7_4/task-list.png)

 ## The README tab on project show page.

-This tab allows you to see readme page directly at the project main page
+This tab allows you to see readme page directly at the project main page.
+If a user selects the README tab, GitLab will remember this preference in the session.
+This means other projects will also directly show the README tab on the project main page.

 [![screenshot](/images/7_4/project-readme.png)](/images/7_4/project-readme.png)